Entropy: Entropy of a system

 Unlike many other functions of state, entropy cannot be directly observed but must be calculated.
 Absolute standard molar entropy of a substance can be calculated from the measured temperature dependence of its heat capacity.
 The molar entropy of ions is obtained as a difference in entropy from a reference state defined as zero entropy.
 The second law of thermodynamics states that the entropy of an isolated system must increase or remain constant.
 Therefore, entropy is not a conserved quantity: for example, in an isolated system with non-uniform temperature, heat might irreversibly flow and the temperature become more uniform such that entropy increases.
 Chemical reactions cause changes in entropy and system entropy, in conjunction with enthalpy, plays an important role in determining in which direction a chemical reaction spontaneously proceeds.

-One dictionary definition of entropy is that it is "a measure of thermal energy per unit temperature that is not available for useful work" in a cyclic process.
+Rice University's definition of entropy is that it is "a measurement of a system's disorder and its inability to do work in a system".
 For instance, a substance at uniform temperature is at maximum entropy and cannot drive a heat engine.
 A substance at non-uniform temperature is at a lower entropy (than if the heat distribution is allowed to even out) and some of the thermal energy can drive a heat engine.

 A special case of entropy increase, the entropy of mixing, occurs when two or more different substances are mixed.
 If the substances are at the same temperature and pressure, there is no net exchange of heat or work – the entropy change is entirely due to the mixing of the different substances.
 At a statistical mechanical level, this results due to the change in available volume per particle with mixing.